How concerns are addressed

 One possible outcome from Preliminary Assessment may be to initiate a research misconduct investigation.
 Research misconduct investigations are expected to be completed in 7 months from the date of the decision to begin the investigation.

-Research misconduct investigations are typically managed by the Director of REI and conducted by an Investigation Panel who will be appointed to make an academic judgement on whether or not research misconduct has occurred.
+Research misconduct investigations are typically managed by the Director of OREI and conducted by an Investigation Panel who will be appointed to make an academic judgement on whether or not research misconduct has occurred.
 This judgement is made ‘on the balance of probabilities’ as the relevant standard of proof and in light of evidence available to them.
 Typically an Investigation Panel will be made up of at least one experienced academic from a relevant field.

 - Step 5